reseto/ftl-profile-editor/README.md

 Comments can be made in a forum thread [here](https://subsetgames.com/forum/viewtopic.php?f=7&t=10959).

+I do not have a PayPal, please give all credit to Vhati :)
-I can accept PayPal donations [here](https://vhati.github.io/donate.html).
+Vhati accepts PayPal donations [here](https://vhati.github.io/donate.html).
-That would be fantastic.
+Thanks and enjoy!

 Usage
 -----
-* Quit FTL to before editing profiles.
+* Quit FTL before editing profiles.
 <br /><br />
 * For saved games, you must NOT be actively playing a campaign.
     * FTL 1.5.4+: The main menu is safe.